Our Museums

 What happens to my find?

-Unless the object classifies as Treasure (see below), the museum will return your find to you after it has been recorded.
-You may be asked if you wish to donate the object to us.
+Unless the object classifies as Treasure, the museum will return the object after it has been recorded.
+Perhaps it could be donated for research or display?